mlswg/mls-architecture/draft-ietf-mls-architecture.md

  -  receive a message from someone in the group.

-At the cryptographic level, Clients in groups (and by extension Members) are peers.
-For instance, any Client can add a member to a group.
+At the cryptographic level, Participants in groups are equal peers.
+For instance, any Participant can add a member to a group.
 This is in contrast to some designs in which there is a single group controller who can modify the group.
 MLS is compatible with having group administration restricted to certain users, but we assume that